rubenaraujo/project_matchday/readme.md

 ## Credits

 This project was created by Ruben Araujo.
-It uses the [rss2json](https://rss2json.com/) API to fetch the latest news from the RSS feed.